Psychological Healing

 ___________

-1. For the present purposes, a perversion can be defined as that which leads you away from the true depths of your emotional pain—and from the psychological healing that could happen if you were to work therapeutically with that pain—by distracting you with something apparently pleasurable.
+1. For the present purposes, a perversion can be defined as that which leads you away from the true depths of your emotional pain—and from the psychological healing that could occur if you were to work therapeutically with that pain—by distracting you with something apparently pleasurable.

 Back to the list of questions